Abdelrahman-dev0/Employment-Dashboard/README.md

 3. Configure the database connection in `server.js` file.
 4. Start the server: `npm start`
 5. Open the frontend by navigating to `http://localhost:3000` in your browser.

+## Screenshots
+You can find screenshots of the Employment Dashboard below:

 ## Contributing